 The Protection of Pupil Rights Amendment (PPRA) provides parents certain rights regarding participation in surveys, the collection and use of information for marketing purposes, and certain physical exams.
-A parent has a right to consent before their child is required to submit to a survey funded in whole or in part by the U.S. Department of Education-that concerns any of the following protected areas:
+A parent has a right to consent before a student is required to submit to a survey funded in whole or in part by the U.S. Department of Education that concerns any of the following protected areas:

-- Political affiliations or beliefs of the student or the student's parent; - Mental or psychological problems of the student or the student's family; - Sexual behavior or attitudes; - Illegal, antisocial, self-incriminating, or demeaning behavior; - Critical appraisals of individuals with whom the student has a close family relationship; - Legally recognized relationships, such as relationships with lawyers, physicians, and ministers; - Religious practices, affiliations, or beliefs of the students or parents; - Income, except when the information is required by law, and will be used to determine the student's eligibility for a program.
+- Political affiliations or beliefs of the student or the student's parent; - Mental or psychological problems of the student or the student's family; - Sexual behavior or attitudes; - Illegal, antisocial, self-incriminating, or demeaning behavior; - Critical appraisals of individuals with whom the student has a close family relationship; - Legally recognized relationships such as relationships with lawyers, physicians, and ministers; - Religious practices, affiliations, or beliefs of the students or parents;

+• Income, except when the information is required by law, and will be used to determine the student's eligibility for a program.

 A parent can inspect the survey or other instrument and any corresponding instructional material used in connection with such a survey.
-[For further information see Board Policy EF at Policy Code EF - INSTRUCTIONAL RESOURCES - - Policy On Line - Conroe ISD (tasb.org)]
+[For further information see Board Policy EF.]